BRIC (economics term): O'Neill's thesis (2001)

-They have taken steps to increase their political cooperation, mainly as a way of influencing the United States position on major trade accords, or, through the implicit threat of political cooperation, as a way of extracting political concessions from the United States, such as the proposed nuclear cooperation with India.
+Politically, they have taken steps to increase their cooperation, mainly as a way of influencing the United States position on major trade accords, or, through the implicit threat of political cooperation, as a way of extracting political concessions from the United States, such as the proposed nuclear cooperation with India.

 "Dreaming with BRICS: The Path to 2050" (2003)

 The BRIC thesis recognizes that Brazil, Russia, India and China have changed their political systems to embrace global capitalism.
 Goldman Sachs predicts that China and India, respectively, will become the dominant global suppliers of manufactured goods and services, while Brazil and Russia will become similarly dominant as suppliers of raw materials.
 Of the four countries, Brazil remains the only polity that can continue all elements, meaning manufacturing, services, and resource supplying simultaneously.
 Cooperation is thus hypothesized to be a logical next step among the BRICs because Brazil and Russia together form the logical commodity suppliers.

-In 2016, an economist from Australia predicted that in 2050, based on Gross Domestic Product per capita spending, China will be the first and followed by India and the United States.
-Indonesia which nowadays does not belong to BRIC countries will jump from 9th position to 4th position.
-And Brazil will be in the fifth position.
-It is due to the global economic center is shifting from the Atlantic to the Asia Pacific region.
+In 2016, an Australian economist predicted that in 2050, China and India will be first and second respectively in terms of GDP per capita spending, surpassing the United States.
+Brazil was predicted to be in the fifth position.
+This was attributed due to the global economic center shifting from the Atlantic to the Asia Pacific region.

 Follow-up report (2004)

-The Goldman Sachs global economics team released a follow-up report to its initial BRIC study in 2004.
-The report states that in BRIC nations, the number of people with an annual income over a threshold of $3,000 will double in number within three years and reach 800 million people within a decade.
-This predicts a massive rise in the size of the middle class in these nations.
-In 2025, it is calculated that the number of people in BRIC nations earning over $15,000 may reach over 200 million people.
+The economics team at Goldman Sachs released a follow-up report to its initial BRIC study in 2004.
+The report states that in the BRIC nations, the number of people with an annual income over a threshold of $3,000 will double in number within three years and reach 800 million people within a decade.
+This predicted a massive rise in the size of the middle class in these nations.
+The report also includes calculations that in 2025, the number of people in BRIC nations earning over $15,000 would reach over 200 million people.
 This indicates that a huge pickup in demand will not be restricted to basic goods but impact higher-priced goods as well.
-According to the report, first China and then a decade later India will begin to dominate the world economy.

-Yet despite the balance of growth swinging so decisively towards the BRIC economies, the average level of individuals in the more advanced economies will continue to far outstrip the BRIC economic average for the foreseeable future.
+According to the report, first China and then a decade later India would begin to dominate the world economy.
+However, it was noted that despite the balance of future growth swinging so decisively towards the BRIC economies, the average level of individuals in the more advanced economies will continue to far outstrip the BRIC economic average for the foreseeable future.